MattiMatt8/ship-o-cereal/README.md

 3. Run: pip install -r requirements.txt in your shell.

+## Required credentials
+The application uses Google Cloud for the PostgreSQL database hosting.
+Contact us for the correct credentials that you have to put in a .env file.

 # Run
 - Command to run the server:
     - python manage.py runserver